-You can obtain a bulletproof glass by placing polycarbonate between two spreads of glass.
+You can obtain bulletproof glass by placing polycarbonate between two spreads of glass.
 In this case, you need to laminate all three layers.
 Polycarbonate glasses are more secure than acrylic glasses.
 Again, the thickness of the glass depends upon the intensity of the security necessary.

 3. Glass-Clad Polycarbonate

-You can get a strong and durable armored ballistic glass by Sandwiching layered polycarbonate between the two sheets of glass.
+You can get a strong and durable armored ballistic resistant glass by Sandwiching layered polycarbonate between the two sheets of glass.
 It doesn’t only improve the protection level but also gives high visibility.

 The glass that uses glass-clad polycarbonate can stop AK-47 or M 16 ammunition.
 Therefore, it is used in dangerous zones such as areas prone to explosions, dangerous weather, and other impact intrusions.

 Manufacturers use different polycarbonate plastics to form the middle layer of the glass.
 Makroclear and cryolon are two common types of polycarbonate plastics.
 These layers of plastic truly decrease the momentum of the bullets.

 Polycarbonate bullet-resistant glass can protect against a variety of weapons ranging from handguns to extremely powerful rifles.
 For example, B5 level glass with 1-inch thickness can sustain .357 Magnum rifles bullets.

 Increasing the thickness and durability of the glass might decrease the ability to transmit light.
 Light transmission and the weight of the glass are essential for practical reasons.
 For example, if a glass offers a greater level of protection but doesn’t have optical clarity, such glass is not worth using.

 Therefore, manufacturers not only consider the strength of the material but also the optical clarity of the glass.
 Acrylic and polycarbonate offer both these characteristics.